 Pops & Buzzes - Where Women in the Music Business Gather

-Pops & Buzzes is an affiliation of accomplished women who work in all aspects of the entertainment, recording and live music industries.
+Pops & Buzzes is an affiliation of accomplished women and those who identify as women who work in all aspects of the entertainment, recording and live music industries.
 We come together to connect, commiserate, grow and learn about our industry and beyond.

 We provide an expanded community to extend the participant's network and broaden their experiences.
 We aim to create a positive, proactive and creative space for ideas to thrive.
 We bring together an impressive group of women from all aspects of the industry and stages in their careers.